-Being nomads, cooped up in semi lock-down in New Zealand for the past six weeks, we must admit has had its challenges.
-And while it’s only been six weeks, we know there are many more weeks (likely even months) to come when we can’t just grab our backpacks and go wherever we’d like to go, especially not internationally.
-So, what do you do if you’ve got itchy feet but have to stay put?
+Being nomads, cooped up in New Zealand during the COVID-19 restrictions (of 2020 to 2022), we must admit had their challenges.
+And while it was only three years, we knew at the time, that we couldn’t wait to just grab our travel packs and go wherever we’d like to go, So, what do you do if you’ve got itchy feet but have to stay put?
 You travel virtually.

-If you are looking for ways to appease your wanderlust without leaving your home or seeking travel inspiration for the future when we can travel again, please read on.
+If you are looking for ways to appease your wanderlust without leaving your home or seeking travel inspiration for the future, read on.
 Our journey around the world in 80 travel movies might just be what you need.

 Before we take off